nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 #### Base Game Visits

-- "Seen Coords": You've been in the tracker module
+- "Seen Coords": You've been in the tracker module.
-- "Seen Adv. warp core": You've been in the Ash Twin Project
+- "Seen Adv. warp core": You've been in the Ash Twin Project.
-- "Seen Prisoner": You've seen the prisoner in the Vault
+- "Seen Prisoner": You've seen the prisoner in the Vault.
-- "Seen Solanum": You've seen Solanum on the Quantum Moon
+- "Seen Solanum": You've seen Solanum on the Quantum Moon.

 #### Dlc Visits

-- "Visited CodeVault": You've been in the Code vault and thus "know" the codes there
+- "Visited CodeVault": You've been in the Code vault and thus "know" the codes there.
-- "Visited Shrouded Woodlands Archive": You've been in the Shrouded Woodlands Archive 1/3 needed for the all archive location
+- "Visited Shrouded Woodlands Archive": You've been in the Shrouded Woodlands Archive 1/3 needed for the all archive location.
-- "Visited Starlit Cove Archive": You've been in the Shrouded Woodlands Archive 1/3 needed for the all archive location
+- "Visited Starlit Cove Archive": You've been in the Shrouded Woodlands Archive 1/3 needed for the all archive location.
-- "Visited Endless Canyon Archive": You've been in the Shrouded Woodlands Archive 1/3 needed for the all archive location
+- "Visited Endless Canyon Archive": You've been in the Shrouded Woodlands Archive 1/3 needed for the all archive location.

 ### Other items